 Why Do I Eat When I’m Not Hungry?
 Understanding Emotional Eating Signals

-Learning to recognize these signals helps people respond with clarity instead of shame.
+Learning to recognize these signals helps women respond with clarity instead of shame.

 Have you ever noticed a moment when the day finally becomes quiet and you find yourself reaching for food even though you are not physically hungry?